YulinYu123/Python-Project-2-3D-Facial-Landmark-Recognition-and-Distance-Analysis-Program/README.md

 ## How to Run
 - Clone this repository
-- Run the script by providing the necessary inputs (csvfile, and ).
+- Run the script by providing the necessary inputs (csvfile, and adult ids).